tiago-yoneda/tiago-yoneda/README.md

  - Module 3 - Databases -> SQL and NoSQL (mainly using MongoDB and MySQL), Node & Expres.js, MVC & MSV, API, REST & Restful, JWT and File Upload using Multer, SOLID, ORM(using sequelize), socket.io and deploy using Heroku

- - Currently on module 4 - Basic Python, Data IO(JSON and CSV) and Tests.
+ - module 4 - Basic Python, Data IO(JSON and CSV) and Tests.

  - Also learning a bit of OOP and Java

 Visit : https://tiago-yoneda.github.io/ for projects and certificates

+# What I am doing

+- Working as a Full Stack Web Developer at Meliuz
+- Learning React Native at Udemy
+- Studying the intro computer science course at (https://cc50.estudarfora.org.br/)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=tiago-yoneda&show_icons=true&theme=gotham)